BevisDev/godev/README.md

-# Go Backend
+# GoDev

-this is repository contains base code
+This module contains helper utilities and libraries to support developers in simplifying common tasks, improving code reusability, and enhancing development efficiency

 ## Getting started